The Book of the New Sun: Vocabulary

 Gene Wolfe uses a variety of archaic and obscure terms throughout the series and in the appendix of The Shadow of the Torturer he explains his fictitious method:

+In rendering this book—originally composed in a tongue that has not yet achieved existence—into English, I might easily have saved myself a great deal of labor by having recourse to invented terms; in no case have I done so.
+Thus in many instances, I have been forced to replace yet undiscovered concepts by their closest twentieth-century equivalents.

 Wolfe admitted, however, that some mistakes may have been made in spelling or exact meaning.
 His unusual words often come from an English–Latin dictionary or an English–Greek dictionary, where he finds roots of words to use.

 Wolfe stated that he uses strange and arcane words because he "thought they were the best for the story [he] was trying to tell."
 Language is Wolfe's medium as a writer, and he wishes to "press against the limits of prose."
 Wolfe's deliberate use of exotic words is meant to manipulate the reader and force upon them a certain visualization of the story, but he does not mean to confuse the reader.
 He compares the narrator, Severian, and the reader to an English-speaking person and a German-speaking person building a boat:

 [The English-speaker] would say, "Bring me a flat board," and [the German-speaker] would bring him a board of proper size.
 They were actually doing something, you see, and the German understood what it was they were doing.
 Because they were working together (exactly as a writer and reader must) the unintelligible request was heard as "I need something," and the German had little difficulty guessing what was needed.

 Why bother, in that case, to learn English?
 Or learn German?
 In the narrowest sense, you don't ...
 But knowing is better and broader and deeper than even the best guessing, and knowing is more fun.

 Two examples of the arcane words Wolfe uses are "Ascian" and "Hydrargyrum".
 Ascian, despite its similarity to "Asian", is derived from a Latin word meaning "without shadow", as the Ascians are tropic dwellers who have no shadow at noon.
 Hydrargyrum, the fluid contained in Severian's sword Terminus Est, is derived from the Ancient Greek "ὕδωρ", meaning water, and "ἄργυρος", meaning silver, as hydrargyrum is liquid mercury.